History Weblecture for Unit 2

 In another case, rats given large amounts of saccharine developed cancers at a higher frequency than rats who were not given saccharine supplements in their diet.
 As a result, saccharine was labeled a "carcinogen" (cancer-causing agent), and many products which contained saccharine switched to other sweeteners or disappeared from the store shelves altogether.
 A closer reading of the study reveals, however, that the dosages of saccharine were thousands of times higher than what would be received by a normal adult human using a range of saccharine-containing products.
 There were also questions about the different ways in which rat digestive and human digestive systems process saccharine.
 The experiment only really indicated that saccharine in very large dosages appeared to increase the risk of cancer for rats.
 It did not prove anything about the "normal" risk to humans, although it was interpreted that way by many people.

 Still another problem with experimental design is the possibility of ignoring an important factor in the environment.
 In 1989, the researchers Stanley Pons and Martin Fleischmann announced that elevated temperatures and levels of radiation measured in their laboratory apparatus proved that they has achieved cold fusion, or nuclear fusion at room temperatures.
 When others tried to reproduce their experimental results, they failed.
-Further investigation showed that the "elevated levels of radiation" were higher than the standard references said normal radiation levels should be, but not because of any cold fusion occuring in the experimental apparatus.
+Further investigation showed that the "elevated levels of radiation" were higher than the standard references said normal radiation levels should be, but not because of any cold fusion occurring in the experimental apparatus.
 The building in which the experiment was made happened to be situated near a radon source that raised the level of radiation above normal for the entire lab.
 Pons and Fleischmann never bothered to measure the radiation levels before they started their experiment.

 We can reduce the possibility of having an overlooked factor influence our experimental results by creating a control, or experimental case which duplicates our experimental setup except for the single variable that we are testing.
 For example, if we want to see whether a solution of ammonia compounds will act as a fertilizer, we might set up an experiment in which we feed a rapidly growing plant like a radish a solution including the ammonia compound to see whether its growth rate changes.
 If it grows more rapidly than expected, we might be tempted to assume that the fertilizer causes the growth spurt.
 But without a control plant, receiving the same amount of liquid but without the fertilizer, we would not know for certain whether the fertilizer is causing the sudden growth, or some other cause, such as additional sunlight or a warmer-than-normal room.
 If we have two plants which differ only in the amount of fertilizer given, we are more justified in assuming that differences in their growth is a result of the amount of fertilizer and not some other cause.